 Colchester Borough Council has to collect and use information about the people with whom it works; members of the public; current, past and prospective employees; customers; suppliers and others in order to carry out its duties.
-Colchester Borough Council will ensure that it treats all personal information entrusted to it lawfully and correctly.
+Colchester City Council will ensure that it treats all personal information entrusted to it lawfully and correctly.

-The Council fully endorses and adheres to the principles set out in the Data Protection legislation (Data Protection Act 2018 and General Data Protection Regulations).
-This Retention Policy and the procedures set down in it are reviewed annually to ensure that the Council continues to comply with the requirements of Article 5 (e) of the General Data Protection Regulations (GDPR), ‘kept in the form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed’.
+The Council fully endorses and adheres to the principles set out in the Data Protection Legislation (Data Protection Act 2018 and UK General Data Protection Regulations).
+This Retention Policy and the procedures set down in it are reviewed annually to ensure that the Council continues to comply with the requirements of Article 5 (e) of the UK General Data Protection Regulations (GDPR), ‘kept in the form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed’.

 - crucial records can be located and retrieved as required